qq431169079/ShadowSuiteFramework/README.md

 + [MAINTENANCE]: More logging verbosity.

-+ [ISSUE]: requests module not found when running on popular linux systems.
++ [ISSUE]: Some modules are not found when running on popular linux systems, such as Ubuntu and Kali.

 + [MAINTENANCE]: Installation of modules using a number of archive formats (for modules with subdirectories) or optional/online install mode.

 + [ISSUE]: modules lower than v7 doesn't use the "global variables" and doesn't check if the user has changed the "MODULE PATH" variable.

 + [MAINTENANCE]: Module fixes.

-+ [FEATURE REQUEST]: in-app sytem stats

 + [ISSUE]: Readline bug, when 'scrolling' through the recently entered *long* commands, the prompt disappears and the UI goes bezerk! :P